Celia Rachel Stancil Renfrow

 Rachel had a brown spot on her face removed sometime after 1956.
 The spot first appeared in 1944 after Harold was born.
 Dr. Graham was a dermatologist in Wilson.
 He started gradually freezing the brown spot to get rid of it.
 Rachel had made medical history.

-Rachel's hair grayed late like her pa's. lt was said he died at 55 without any gray hair.
+Rachel's hair grayed late like her pa's.
+It was said he died at 55 without any gray hair.

-Jimmie completed ninth grade at Rock Ridge High School and was drafted, he joined the Air Force and completed high school there.
+Jimmie completed ninth grade at Rock Ridge High School and was drafted.
+He joined the Air Force and completed high school there.
 He met Elizabeth Gorski while stationed at Westover Air Force Base in Chicopee, Mass.
 She was a factory baseball stitcher.
 Jimmie and Elizabeth were married in the Base Chapel on February 23, 1952.
-There daughter Donna Jean was born Feb.
+Their daughter Donna Jean was born Feb.
 21, 1958.
 Jimmie worked in the food service industry.

 Gilda and friend Eva went to Washington, D.C., seeking work.
 Gilda worked for the CIA during the summer of 1950.